campaignmonitor/createsend-java/README.md

 Gradle can create the .classpath and .project files to import the project into eclipse.
 Run the following command from the repositories root directory.
         gradle eclipse

+Developing with IDEA
+Gradle can be used to create IDEA project and module files.
+Run the following command from the repositories root directory.
+        gradle idea